 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The interest rates and terms debt are as disclosed in Note 3.

 Liquidity risk

 Liquidity risk is the risk that the Corporation will not be able to meet its obligations as they fall due.
 The Corporation budgets for adequate levels of working capital to ensure all its obligations can be met when they fall due, and a sufficient operating reserve to manage any unexpected fluctuations.